This is the second article in a three-part series explaining a number of key aspects of the Australian employee share scheme (ESS) tax rules:

 Adopting true market value

 The first method is simply to determine the ‘market value’ of the option.
 This means that you can employ a professional to undertake an analysis of the market value of the options being granted.
-While this sounds straight-forward, the valuer will need to analyse the financial performance and potential of the company, take into account the time-value of the options, and then adjust for various risks, such as the vesting criteria and potential for forfeiture.
+While this sounds straight-forward, the valuer will need to analyse the financial performance and potential of the company, take into account the time-value of the options, and then adjust for various marketing and company risks.
 This can be an expensive process.

 Even if we assume that the option can be sold to a third party, this does not mean that the option will have a material value.
 For many small, unlisted and speculative companies, the true market value of the option (even taking into account this assumption) is likely to be negligible.
-This is because the tax law does not require us to ignore the vesting conditions.
-The valuer can take into account the fact that you may be required to remain employed, and meet certain other performance hurdles, prior to being able to exercise the options.
+The Tax Office recognises that the valuer must:

 In short, for those companies that are prepared to spend some money with a qualified valuer, the chances are that the value of the options will be determined to be very small.